JosepoMP/EventHub/README.md

 json-server --watch db.json --port 3000
 ```

-This will start a local API server at:
+This will launch a fake REST API at:
 **http://localhost:3000**

-### 4. Open the project
+### 4. Open the project in your browser

-You can now open `index.html` in your browser directly or use a local server (recommended):

 #### Option A – Open directly:
-- Just double-click `index.html` (but some features may not work due to browser restrictions)
+- Just double-click `index.html` to open it
+- ⚠️ Note: Some dynamic features may not work due to CORS or local file restrictions

-#### Option B – Use Live Server (VSCode plugin):
+#### Option B – Recommended: Use a local server (like Live Server in VSCode)
-- Open the folder in **VSCode**
+- Open the folder in **Visual Studio Code**
+- Install the **Live Server extension**
-- Right-click `index.html` and choose **"Open with Live Server"**
+- Right-click `index.html` → **"Open with Live Server"**

+> 🌐 The frontend will now communicate with your running `json-server` at port 3000

 ---

-> ✅ Now you're ready to use WebAdmin as a fully functional local SPA with persistent data, authentication, and admin panel logic — all powered by `db.json`.
+> ✅ You're all set!
+You can now use **EventHub** as a local Single Page App (SPA) with login, admin dashboard, event management, and persistent data — all simulated through `db.json`.

 ---